Table of Contents

 Fiddle-leaf figs grow best from stem cuttings and are challenging to grow from seeds.
 Working with a cutting is almost error-free.

 - Cut a stem with a few leaves 12 to 18 inches long using a pair of sharp shears.
 Pinch off all but one of the leaves.

 - Put the vase containing the cutting in a jar or vase filled with fresh, room-temperature water, and place it in a warm location with bright but indirect light.

 - Only when it seems cloudy should you change the water.

 - The base of the stem submerged in water will develop little white bumps in a few weeks.
-After that, roots will start to appear in the water from those locations in a few weeks.
+After that, roots will appear in the water from those locations in a few weeks.

 - Plant the cutting in a 1-gallon pot filled with potting soil when the roots are 1 to 2 inches long.
 Water the soil thoroughly before planting, but do not let it become soggy or overwatered.